micro-ROS/system_modes/system_modes/README.md

       […]
 […]
 ```
-*(curly brackets indicate placeholders, square brackets indicate optional parts, ellipses indicate repeatability)*

 The [system_modes_examples](../system_modes_examples/) package shows a simple example consisting of modes for one system and two nodes.
 The model file of the example can be found [here](../system_modes_examples/example_modes.yaml).

 #### Mode Inference

 Since the introduced (sub-)systems are not concrete software entities, their state and mode has to be *inferred* from the states and modes of their parts.
-This inference mechanism is part of the system modes library and is used by the [mode manager](#mode-manager) and [mode monitor](#mode-monitor) that are also included in this package.
+This inference mechanism is part of the system modes library and is used by the [mode manager](#mode_manager) and [mode monitor](#mode_monitor) that are also included in this package.
 We can show that system states and modes can be deterministically inferred under the following conditions:

 1. Nodes can be asked for their state, mode, and parameters
-  This is true, since the lifecycle nodes provide the according lifecycle state service (GetState) and the [mode manager](#mode-manager) provides the according mode service (GetMode).
+  This is true, since the lifecycle nodes provide the according lifecycle state service (GetState) and the [mode manager](#mode_manager) provides the according mode service (GetMode).
 1. *Target* states and modes are known
-  Before attempting a state or mode change for a system or node, the [mode manager](#mode-manager) publishes information about the request.
+  Before attempting a state or mode change for a system or node, the [mode manager](#mode_manager) publishes information about the request.
   The according topics might need to be *latched* in order to allow nodes to do the inference after joining a running system.

 ### Mode Manager